wonkystuff/production-hex/README.md

 - 2023/12/10 - Corrected MIDI-CV mode on mcc/4 (v1.1.1)
 - 2023/12/11 - Added ATTiny85 and ATTiny25-based firmware
 - 2024/03/10 - updated all MIDI modules with improved state machine (note on/off processing was faulty in the case of running status).
+- 2024/03/23 - Version 1.3.0 of mb/1 — improved system-exclusive handling and other small improvements